DevsCube-Official/AETERNUM/README.md

 <details>
 <summary>Spoiler</summary>

-As Aeternum offers 500 unique abilties, this menu will serve as a guide to keep track of them all.
+As Aeternum offers a lot of unique abilties, this menu will serve as a guide to keep track of them all.
 Here you can **select abilities to put in your ability wheel, remove them from the slots in the ability wheel, and scroll through 24 pages of possible abilities to choose from** (that is, if you unlocked all of them).

 ![Example](https://cdn.modrinth.com/data/cached_images/f873f856bfe9eb158caab2b40f2b72ff1122e913.png)
 ![Example 2](https://cdn.modrinth.com/data/cached_images/4de420dd97a75fedc3847ae710531d62b9d4aa78.png)